CopterExpress/clover/docs/en/px4_parameters.md

 > **Note** This is a description some of the most important PX4 parameters as of version 1.8.0.
 The full list is available at the link above.

-To change PX4 parameters, you can use the QGroundControl application [by connecting to Clever via Wi-Fi](gcs_bridge.md):
+To change PX4 parameters, you can use the QGroundControl application [by connecting to Clover via Wi-Fi](gcs_bridge.md):

 ![PX4 parameters in QGroundControl](../assets/qgc-params.png)